Learning to Adopt Generative AI: Introduction

-\textit{RQ1 (learning divide): How do individuals with different demographic backgrounds update their perceived utility of generative AI at varying rates?}
+\textit{RQ1 (learning divide): How do individuals with different social characteristics update their perceived utility of generative AI at varying rates?}

-Given that individuals' perceptions are inherently unobservable and must be inferred from data, and their adoption decision-making is subject to informational uncertainty, structural learning models are ideally suited to address this problem \citep{wang2024identification, fang2022effects}.
-Therefore, to address the first research question, we develop a customized structural learning model to characterize individuals' dynamic learning and adoption processes of generative AI, allowing for heterogeneous learning speeds related to their demographic attributes.
+Given that individuals' perceptions are unobservable and must be inferred from data, and their adoption decision-making is subject to informational uncertainty, structural learning models are ideally suited to address this problem \citep{wang2024identification, fang2022effects}.
+Therefore, to address the first research question, we develop a customized structural learning model to characterize individuals' dynamic learning and adoption processes of generative AI, allowing for heterogeneous learning speeds related to their social characteristics.

-In addition to the newly defined learning divide, individuals' disparate utility derived from generative AI upon usage has become the focus of recent studies, although findings are mixed.
-On one hand, earlier research on AI's impact on productivity suggests that workers with less prior expertise gain greater benefits from utilizing ChatGPT for specific tasks, potentially ameliorating existing inequalities \citep{noy2023experimental}.
-On the other hand, studies on AI adoption emphasize the significance of AI literacy \citep{ng2021conceptualizing}, and note that performance disparities between older and younger groups have widened with the adoption of generative AI like ChatGPT \citep{haslberger2023no}.
-Most of these works are conducted in controlled \textit{experimental} settings where participants are required to use specific tools to complete \textit{predetermined} tasks.
-However, it remains underexplored how individuals perform in \textit{real-world} contexts when they can potentially use general-purpose technologies for \textit{diverse} tasks.
-To supplement previous studies, we aim to uncover the differences in utility gains when individuals from various backgrounds use generative AI tools.
-We term this the \textit{``utility divide,"}, and pose the following research question:
+In parallel, individuals' disparate utility derived from generative AI upon usage has become the spotlight of recent studies in generative AI adoption, but now findings are mixed.
+On the one hand, earlier research on AI's impact on productivity suggests that workers with less prior expertise gain greater benefits from utilizing ChatGPT for specific tasks, potentially ameliorating existing inequalities \citep{noy2023experimental}.
+On the other hand, studies on AI adoption note that performance disparities have widened with the adoption of generative AI like ChatGPT \citep{mcelheran2024ai, haslberger2023no}.
+One of the potential explanations for the mixed findings is that most of these works are conducted in controlled \textit{experimental} settings where participants are required to use one of specific generative AI tools to complete \textit{predetermined} tasks.
+However, it remains underexplored how individuals perform in \textit{real-world} settings where they can use those general-purpose technologies for \textit{diverse} tasks.
+To supplement previous studies, we aim to uncover the differences in utility gains when individuals with various social characteristics use generative AI tools.
+We term this the \textit{``utility divide,''} and pose the following research question:

-\textit{RQ2 (utility divide): How do individuals with different demographic backgrounds gain utility differently from generative AI when they opt to use it?}
+\textit{RQ2 (utility divide): How do individuals with different social characteristics gain utility differently from generative AI when they opt to use it?}